astrid-project/cb-manager/tutorial/exec-env-type.md

 ## Loaded data

-For the demo, this data are already available:
+For the demo, this data is already available:

 Response of **GET** /_type_/_exec-env_